davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 = Here Are Some Use Cases =

-Wondering how you can use this pages, posts and media library folders for your online business?
+Wondering how you can use this pages, posts, and media library folders plugin for your online business?
 Here’s are a few use cases:

 <strong>Bloggers:</strong> Easily upload content for blogs, including text, photos, videos, and audio files.
 Then manage everything you upload by placing them in clearly labeled media library folders.
 Web developers: Design websites in an organized fashion by uploading graphics, animations, site elements, and content – all packaged neatly in directories.